-www.apple.com/macbook
+www.apple.com/macbookpro

-Mac Help 🭳 Migration Assistant
+Mac Help Q Migration Assistant

-Your MacBook is designed so that you can set it up quickly and start using it right away.
-If you have never used a MacBook or are new to Macintosh computers, read this chapter for help getting started.
+Your MacBook Pro is designed so that you can set it up quickly and start using it right away.
+If you have never used a MacBook Pro or are new to Macintosh computers, read this chapter for help getting started.

-Important: Read all the installation instructions (and the safety information starting on page 55) carefully before you first use your computer.
+Important: Read all the installation instructions (and the safety information starting on page 61) carefully before you first use your computer.

 If you are an experienced user, you may already know enough to get started.
-Make sure you look over the information in Chapter 2, "Life with Your MacBook," to find out about the new features of this MacBook.
+Make sure you look over the information in Chapter 2, "Life with Your MacBook Pro," to find out about the new features of this MacBook Pro.

 Many answers to questions can be found on your computer in Mac Help.
-For information about getting Mac Help, see "Getting Answers" on page 28.
+For information about getting Mac Help, see "Getting Answers" on page 30.
 Apple may release new versions and updates to its system software, so the images shown in this book may be slightly different from what you see onscreen.
+Some computer illustrations might also be slightly different, depending on the model of your MacRook Pro

-Important: Remove the protective film around the 60W MagSafe Power Adapter before setting up your MacBook.
+Important: Remove the protective film around the 85W MagSafe Power Adapter before setting up your MacBook Pro.